Learner Reflections

-Evidence across multiple studies support reflective practice as a moderator for learners’ uncertainty tolerance development.
-Without guidance however, some learners may focus on describing the scenarios in which they experienced uncertainty, without critical reflection as to how the uncertain related to their learning and future professional role.
-Each of these elements is an important factor in the impact of reflective practice in this context.
-The following recommendations (adapted from Stephens et al., 2024) can be used to guide learners on how to reflect on uncertainty, as well as considerations for educators when implementing reflective learning activities.
+Evidence across multiple studies supports reflective practice as a moderator for learners’ uncertainty tolerance development.
+Without guidance, however, some learners may focus on describing the scenarios in which they experienced uncertainty rather than critically reflecting on the uncertainty related to their learning and future professional role.
+The exercise below can be used to guide learners in reflecting on experiences of uncertainty; it is followed by some important considerations for educators when implementing reflective learning activities (adapted from Stephens et al., 2024).

-1. Ask learners to describe a scenario in which they or others experienced uncertainty
+Step 1.
+Ask learners to describe a scenario in which they or others experienced uncertainty.

-Educator Tip: Health professions learners typically experience substantive uncertainties relating to the learning, professional development and the practice of their future profession (e.g., uncertainties inherent in clinical practice).
-Some learners may be able to identify uncertain scenarios without prompting.
-However, example scenarios may be helpful to develop learners’ skills for managing uncertainties in learning and clinical care, and could include:
+Educator Tip: Health professions learners typically experience substantive uncertainties relating to learning, professional development, and the practice of their future profession (e.g., uncertainties inherent in clinical practice).
+Some learners may be able to identify scenarios containing uncertainty without prompting.
+However, example scenarios may help to develop learners’ skills for identifying uncertainties in learning and clinical care.
+They could include:

-- Expert management of uncertainty.
-Describe a time when you observed a supervising clinician responding to uncertainty.
+Expert management of uncertainty Describe an occasion when you observed a supervising clinician responding to uncertainty.
 What were they uncertain about, and how did they respond to and manage the uncertainty?

-- Communication of uncertainty.
-Describe a time when you or someone else communicated uncertainty (e.g., to a patient, fellow learner, supervisor, etc.).
-What was the uncertainty about (e.g., clinical care, learning, professionalism, etc.), and how did those involved in the conversation express and respond to the uncertainty?
+Communication of uncertainty Describe an occasion when you or someone else communicated uncertainty (e.g., to a patient, fellow learner, supervisor).
+What was the uncertainty about (e.g., clinical care, learning, professionalism), and how did those involved in the conversation express and respond to the uncertainty?

-- Clinical care uncertainty.
-Describe a time when you recognised uncertainty in clinical care (e.g., diagnosis, management, prognosis, etc.).
-Why was this scenario uncertain and how did you recognise this?
+Clinical care uncertainty Describe an occasion when you recognised uncertainty in clinical care (e.g., diagnosis, management, prognosis).
+Why was this scenario uncertain, and how did you recognise this?

-2. Provide prompts for how to engage in critical reflection on uncertainty to build skills for adaptively managing uncertainty
+Step 2.
+Give learners prompts for how to engage in critical reflection on uncertainty in order to build skills for adaptively managing uncertainty

-Educator Tip: These prompts are designed to elicit how learners respond to the uncertainty described in step 1, and what can be learnt from the scenario for future experiences when faced with uncertainty.
-This recommendation utilises a common framework for reflection, the ‘What, So What, Now What’ approach (Academy of Medical Royal Colleges, et al., n.d.), but is adapted to integrate the elements of uncertainty tolerance models:
+Educator Tip: These prompts are designed to discover how learners respond to the uncertainty described in Step 1 and what can be learned from the scenario for future experiences with uncertainty.
+This step utilises a common framework for reflection, the what?, so what?, now what? approach (Academy of Medical Royal Colleges, et al., n.d.), adapted to integrate the elements of uncertainty tolerance models.

-- Given the context of the uncertainty, how effective were your actions (or those of the person you observed) in managing uncertainty and why?
+- Given the context of the uncertainty, how effective were the responses that you or others took to manage it, and why?

-- What did you learn from this scenario about managing uncertainty, and what might you do differently when managing a similar uncertain scenario in the future?
+- What did you learn from this scenario about managing uncertainty, and what might you do differently when faced with a similar scenario in the future?

-3. Consider how educators and institutions can optimise reflection on uncertainty
+Consider how educators and educational institutions can optimise learner reflection on uncertainty.
+Some examples are given below.

-- Provide feedback from trusted educators or mentors.
-This may include individualised feedback where feasible, or aggregated feedback where key learning points relevant to the wider cohort are provided.
+Provide feedback to learners This may include individualised feedback when feasible or aggregated feedback where key learning points are relevant to the wider cohort.
+Feedback is valuable when it comes from trusted educators or mentors.

-- Ensure repeated opportunities for reflection and feedback.
-Ideally, multiple opportunities for reflection on uncertainty are provided across the duration of a unit or course or study.
-Learners could even return to earlier reflections and reflect how they may have changed their approaches to managing uncertainty in light of learning, experience and feedback.
+Ensure learners have repeated opportunities for reflection Ideally, reflection on uncertainty is incorporated throughout a unit or course of study.
+Learners may return to earlier reflections and consider how they have changed their approaches to managing uncertainty in light of learning, experience, and feedback.

-- Consider learner psychological safety.
-Reflective learning should focus on learner development, and hence summative reflections should typically be avoided as these may lead to learners presenting idealised versions of events.
-To facilitate discussion of challenging or contentious topics, allowing for anonymised reflections and feedback may be appropriate.
+Consider learner psychological safety Reflective learning should focus on learner development; therefore, summative reflections should typically be avoided, as they may lead to learners presenting idealised versions of events.
+To facilitate discussion of challenging or contentious topics, it may be appropriate to allow anonymised reflections and feedback.

 References